mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { $$matchesEntity: <entityName> }

-This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
-If the entity name is defined in the current test's `Entity Map`_, the test runner MUST fetch that entity and assert that the actual value matches the entity using the standard rules in `Evaluating Matches`_; otherwise, the test runner MUST raise an error for an undefined entity.
+This operator can be used to reference a BSON entity anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
+If the BSON entity is defined in the current test's `Entity Map`_, the test runner MUST fetch that entity and assert that the actual value matches the entity using the standard rules in `Evaluating Matches`_; otherwise, the test runner MUST raise an error for an undefined or mistyped entity.
 The YAML file SHOULD use an `alias node`_ for the entity name.

 This operator is primarily used to assert identifiers for uploaded GridFS files.